yakshaving-art/alertsnitch/README.md

 ## Requirements

-To run Alertsnitch requires a MySQL or Postgres database to write to.
+To run AlertSnitch requires a MySQL or Postgres database to write to.

-The database must be initialized with Alertsnitch model.
+The database must be initialized with AlertSnitch model.

 AlertSnitch will not become online until the model is up to date with the expected one.
 Bootstrapping scripts are provided in the [scripts][./script.d] folder.

-### Sample DSN
+## Configuration

-#### MySQL
+### MySQL

 For specifics about how to set up the MySQL DSN refer to [Go MySQL client driver][1]